Grace Centre for Newborn Intensive Care at The Children's Hospital at Westmead

 - don’t try and do too much, avoid doing non-essential household jobs

 With the increasing complexity of conditions being treated in the Grace Centre combined with improving survival rates, a demand for follow-up support and community care has emerged.
 Although the average length of stay for a baby admitted to the Grace Centre is 12 days; ongoing care and support continues long after discharge.
-Of the 600 babies who receive intensive care in the Grace Centre each year, almost 400 will return for appointments at our Follow-up Clinic.
+Two thirds of babies treated in Grace return to the follow-up clinic.

-The Grace Development Clinic is a specialist clinic—available by referral only—for babies after they graduate from the Grace Centre.
-Babies referred to the Grace Development Clinic include those who have significant neurological problems eg from seizures, meningitis, lack of oxygen to the brain, bleeding into the brain (haemorrhage), or who have cardiac disorders, have undergone surgery, have severe breathing abnormalities, or have metabolic disorders that may cause a risk to their development.
+The Grace Development Clinic is a specialist clinic—available by referral only—for babies after they leave the Grace Centre.
+This includes babies who have significant neurological problems, seizures, meningitis, lack of oxygen to the brain, brain haemorrhage, or who have cardiac disorders, undergone surgery, breathing abnormalities, or have metabolic disorders that may cause a risk to their development.

-Because these babies have complex medical conditions, a developmental program is started during admission and the specialist team involved in our Follow-up Clinic will make arrangements for continued support after discharge.
-After discharge infants are seen at three months corrected age, one year and three years, with appointments in between as necessary.
+Because these babies have complex medical conditions, a developmental program is started during admission and the follow-up clinic team will make arrangements for support after discharge.

 The Grace Development Clinic focuses on neuro-developmental assessments, early detection and referral to early intervention, and ongoing support designed to help these babies reach their developmental potential.